Max Muncy Player Props: Dodgers vs. Royals

-Max Muncy -- with an on-base percentage of .220 in his past 10 games, 101 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the Kansas City Royals, with Alec Marsh on the mound, on June 30 at 8:10 PM ET.
+The Los Angeles Dodgers, including Max Muncy (.262 on-base percentage in past 10 games, 60 points below season-long percentage), take on starter Daniel Lynch and the Kansas City Royals at Kauffman Stadium, Saturday at 7:15 PM ET.

-In his most recent game, he collected three RBI (going 2-for-6 with a double) against the Rockies.
+In his most recent game he had a hitless performance (0-for-3) against the Royals.

 Max Muncy Game Info & Props vs. the Royals